-Building and N Maintair ning C) Dur li nfras structu ure Our infrastruc ture is strategically planned and well maintain ed to ensure quality services to our community a nd to facilitate growth Corporate Plan Activity Area of Operations Accountability Expected Completion By Quarter Progress Status Overall Progress Amended Completion Date Measure of Success How successfully has this outcome been achieved for this quarter?
+Our infrastructure is strategically planned and well maintained to ensure the delivery of quality services to our community and to facilitate growth opportunities where viable.

+Corporate Plan Activity Area of Operations Accountability Expected Completion By Quarter Progress Status Overall Progress Amended Completion Date Measure of Success How successfully has this outcome been achieved for this quarter?
 GEOGRAPHIC INFORMATION SYSTEMS (GIS) GIS is a powerful tool for visually representing data.
 It has the potential to provide Council and community members with access to useful information to assist in decision making.
-Director of Infrastructure and Environment Ongoing • 0% Implementation of MapInfo project (including dedicated training budget and bureau service).
-Council's Geographic Information System (GIS) is up to date, containing: all relevant asset layers, gravel pit information, CH clearance information, rateable property information, leases and licences, as- constructed drawings etc. Council has engaged Mangoes Mapping to provide a GIS bureau service, which will be rolled out from Q3 2022-23.
+Director of Infrastructure and Environment Ongoing • 75% Implementation of MapInfo project (including dedicated training budget and bureau service).
+Council's Geographic Information System (GIS) is up to date, containing: all relevant asset layers, gravel pit information, CH clearance information, rateable property information, leases and licences, asconstructed drawings etc. Council has engaged Mangoes Mapping to provide a GIS bureau service, which will be rolled out from Q3 2022-23 BUSINESS SYSTEMS & APPLICATIONS - ASSET MANAGEMENT Council is looking to develop its asset management capabilities through the adoption of an asset management system that integrates with Council's other business systems (finance, records, GIS), allows for asset data capture (on any device, anywhere, anytime), assists in maintenance planning/scheduling and improves Council reporting on assets.
+Director of Infrastructure and Environment Completed by June 2023 • 70% Implementation and embedding of asset management system for inspections, audits, defects, work orders etc. across all asset classes: water, sewer, buildings, transport assets Assets transitioned in SynergySoft; Reflect being used to record defects and define work orders for transport asset classes.
 BUSINESS SYSTEMS & APPLICATIONS - ASSET MANAGEMENT Council is looking to develop its asset management capabilities through the adoption of an asset management system that integrates with Council's other business systems (finance, records, GIS), allows for asset data capture (on any device, anywhere, anytime), assists in maintenance planning/scheduling and improves Council reporting on assets.
-Director of Infrastructure and Environment Completed by June 2023 • 50% • Implementation and embedding of asset management system for inspections, audits, defects, work orders etc. across all asset classes: water, sewer, buildings, transport assets Reflect being used to record defects and define work orders for transport asset classes.
-BUSINESS SYSTEMS & APPLICATIONS - ASSET MANAGEMENT Council is looking to develop its asset management capabilities through the adoption of an asset management system that integrates with Council's other business systems (finance, records, GIS), allows for asset data capture (on any device, anywhere, anytime), assists in maintenance planning/scheduling and improves Council reporting on assets.
-Director of Corporate Services July ~ 100% • Transition asset register into Synergy Soft / Altus (July) Assets transitioned in SynergySoft.
+Director of Corporate Services July √ 100% Transition asset register into Synergy Soft / Altus (July) Assets transitioned in SynergySoft.
 FINANCIAL REPORTING - EXPENDITURE BY ASSET CLASS To ensure visibility over operational costs and to review the impact of efficiency measures, it is important that the organisation clearly captures and reviews these costs.
-Director of Corporate Services Monthly 90% Monthly finance report details operational expenditure by asset class (water, wastewater, waste, buildings and facilities etc.).
+Director of Corporate Services Monthly • 90% Monthly finance report details operational expenditure by asset class (water, wastewater, waste, buildings and facilities etc.).
 Monthly financial reports and other Directorate reports detail operational expenditure by asset class.
 Continual improvement is focused on, with emphasis on identification of trends and the impacts of efficiency improvements.
+Engagement with software providers to implement "live" reporting and structured analysis via an Altus/Synergysoft/Power BI interface.